Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

 Wrap-Up Notes

-From the parking area, this hike took me 80 minutes, including time spent ogling the views.
+From the parking area, this great hike took me 80 minutes, including time spent ogling the views.
 I did not, however, scramble to the top of Calvary Rocks.

 Turk Mountain Overlook